donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 Common error messages may include:

- + 'Error making create payment method request': Daimyo is not properly configured (e.g., missing Samurai gateway credentials), or the request failed for some reason and the response was unreadable (e.g., Samurai was offline)
+ + 'Error making create payment method request': samurai-client-nodejs is not properly configured (e.g., missing Samurai gateway credentials), or the request failed for some reason and the response was unreadable (e.g., Samurai was offline)